linagora/twake-on-matrix/docs/code_style.md

 ### Formatting

 We do not allow code with wrong formatting.
-Please run `flutter format lib` if your IDE doesn't do this automatically.
+Please run `dart format lib` if your IDE doesn't do this automatically.

 ### Code Analyzis